Stop and Wait protocol Use In the Data Link Layer.

 In a shared medium, like a LAN, it is usually desirable not to allow one station to occupy the medium for an extended period, Therefore causing long delays at the other sending stations.

-The stop and wait protocol or procedure may be inadequate with the use of multiple frames for a single message.
+The stop-and-wait protocol or procedure may be inadequate with the use of multiple frames for a single message.
 Serious inefficiencies result in a situation where the bit length of the link is greater than the frame length.

 This is shown in fig1, in this fig the transmission time is normalized to one, and propagation delay is expressed as the variable a.

 Therefore if a<1, the propagation time is less than the transmission time.
-In this case, the frame is long enough that the first bits of the frame has reached the destination before the complete transmission of the frame by the source.
+In this case, the frame is long enough that the first bits of the frame have reached the destination before the complete transmission of the frame by the source.